Loading

 In December 1992, South African Airways launched flights to Johannesburg via Cape Town using a Boeing 747.
 The company's codeshare agreement with American Airlines supported the route.
 The carrier later decided to codeshare with Delta Air Lines instead, which operated a hub in Atlanta.
 Consequently, South African replaced its Miami service with a flight to Atlanta in January 2000.

-American began the development of the current North Terminal in the 1990s, which replaced the existing Concourses A through D. Although the terminal was originally scheduled to be completed in 2004, numerous delays arose in the construction process, and Miami-Dade County took over control of the project in 2005, at which time the project had a budget of $2.85 billion.
-The terminal was ultimately completed in 2011 and included a new "Skytrain" people mover system, as well as a wing for American Eagle commuter flights.
+American began the development of the current North Terminal in the 1990s.
+Concourses B and C were demolished as part of the project with Concourse A becoming the eastern end of the expanded Concourse D. Although the terminal was originally scheduled to be completed in 2004, numerous delays arose in the construction process, and Miami-Dade County took over control of the project in 2005, at which time the project had a budget of $2.85 billion.
+The terminal was ultimately completed in 2011 and included Skytrain, an automated people mover system, as well as a wing for American Eagle commuter flights.

 Other hub operations